Lyudi kak lyudi

-Content
+In 1977, a part of it (6 stories) plus one other story was translated into English as Half a Life with an introduction by Theodore Sturgeon).
+In 1979, 6 stories from it plus one other story were also translated in Dutch as Mag ik Nina even?.
+The 1979 Spanish translation is Media vida en el espacio.
+In 1983 it was translated in Hungarian as Kettészakított élet.
+In 1992 it was republished as part of a larger anthology that included stories of other authors, including 6 short stories by Viktor Kolupaev.

+Stories

-The longest of the stories is also called Half a Life and tells the story of a Russian woman kidnapped by an alien spacecraft in the years following the second world war.
+The longest of the stories, it fact, a novel, called Half a Life (Половина жизни, 1973), tells the story of a Russian woman kidnapped by an alien spacecraft in the years following the second world war.
 In a distant, but unspecified future, human cosmonauts discover the alien ship floating in space, a derelict.
 Entering the ship, they soon realize that it was automated - run by robots with the apparent mission of collecting biologic specimens from different planets.
 (The purpose of this exploration remains undetermined, but one of the humans speculate that it may have been a lucky break for mankind that the ship never returned home.)
 One of the cosmonauts finds bits of a journal written in Russian, a diary of life aboard the spacecraft written by the abducted Russian woman, the ship's sole human occupant.
-Compiling the journal, the cosmonauts learn of the human author's attempts to bond with the ship's other intelligent specimens, and of their plot to escape the ship's crew of automatons.
+Compiling the journal from bits ad pieces, the cosmonauts learn of the human author's attempts to bond with the ship's other intelligent specimens, and of their plot to escape the ship's crew of automatons.
 When the cosmonauts find the journal incomplete, they are forced to learn for themselves the fate of the author.

-In I Was the First to Find You, the crew of the Earth ship Spartak have spent years on a deep space expedition.
-As Spartak flew at interstellar speeds, the gap of time between her departure and return was even greater on Earth, and her crew are forced to consider whether they have wasted their lives away.
+In I Was the First to Find You (Я вас первым обнаружил!, 1970; not in the Russian collection), the crew of the Earth ship Spartak have spent years on a deep space expedition only to find that another starship started 100 years ago, took two months to reach the same destination, and depart back to the Earth 15 years ago.
+As Spartak flew at interstellar speeds, the gap of time between her departure and return was even greater on Earth, and her crew are pondering whether they have wasted their lives away.
+The title of the novel is the punch line from an episode on their way back: it turned out that other ships were constantly searching the space for the returning Spartak, and the commander of the lucky patrol ship happily uttered: "Damn, I was the first one to find you!"